gurug-dev/simple-gradient-boosting/README.md

-The raw markdown for the readme file content is:

 # Simple Gradient Boosting

 This is a Python project that implements a basic version of gradient boosting trees for regression problems.